JonasMikhaeil/jonas-mikhaeil.github.io/_pages/cv.md

 * Research assistant in the Dept. of Theoretical Neuroscience (*[DurstewitzLab](https://durstewitzlab.github.io)*), [CIMH](https://www.zi-mannheim.de/en.html), Mannheim

-  Research on invariant phase-space quantities of dynamical systems with the goal of developing a new loss function for RNN training
+  Research on invariant properties of dynamical systems with the goal of developing new evaluation measures for dynamical systems reconstruction and to improve the training of sequential variational autoencoder

 ## Particle physics